 Brunswick Police seek public's help in identifying shooter

 Nov.
-25—Brunswick Police are seeking the public's help in locating the person who shot and killed a 33-year-old man in the predawn hours Friday in the 1100 block of I Street.
+26—Brunswick Police are seeking the public's help in locating the person who shot and killed a 33-year-old man in the predawn hours Friday in the 1100 block of I Street.

 Reginald Miller of Brunswick died at the scene, police said.